jawegielewski/BookLibrary/README.md

+**Once I have sime time I will modify BooksDaoImpl to be compliant with tryWithResources principle**

 As the IDE I used IntelliJ Idea and I highly recomend this environment.
 There is output in both Main.java and as a tests.